FerdiGul/POC/IoT-HomeDevice/README.md

 - Refresh tokens should expire shortly after logout
 - Tokens should be single-use only
-- App should enforce device-specific binding (e.g., IP, DeviceID, Geolocation coordinates (latitude and longitude)
+- App should enforce device-specific binding (e.g., IP, DeviceID)
 - Rate limits should be in place for sensitive operations

 ### ❌ Observed Weak Behavior